fatemarahimi04/inl-mning_hamburgare/Reflektioner/Fatema engineer diary.md

 My test did'n work because it returned "no module named flask", I checked burger_test.py file which URL is used in the test for the POST request.
 It should match the URL in the application that handles orders.

+We tested run pip show flask and it says that flask is installed but wee tried to install again with pip install flask.

+We ran the code and now it returned HTTP-stauscode 404 (not found) instead of 200 (OK).

+In the test, a POST request is sent to /order.
+This route exists in app.py and wee have set up a POST method for /order.

+After running the code we got another error, we tried to import app from app_kitchen and python cannot perform this import.

+I took the reponsibility of the third and fourth step of the debug-session...
+To track data flow and ensure everything works correctly, I monitored the following vvariables:
+- conn: ensures that the database connection opens correctly.
+- items: this variable stores the menu items retrieved from database and I check that it has the expected values after the SQL query runs.
+At this point in the code, items shoukd contain five entries matching the manu items added to the database.

+To monitor items I added it to the variable watch in the debugger.
+I can see when the value changes after the SQL query runs, ensuring that it retrieves the correct data.

+Variable Monitoring Results
+- Intial Value: items is None before the SQL query is executed.
+- After SQL Query: items contains five items as expected: a bacon burger, a chicken burger, a veggie burger, fries and a drink.

+I observed when the value of items changed and verified that it fetched the correct data.
+If items had fewer that five items it would indicate an issue with the database query.

+I t